Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Methods

 Although we have assumed the possible number of outcomes to be $M$ i.e., $|\mathcal{Y}|=M$, the channel outputs can be expanded to include ``erasures" i.e., making no decision on the final output, leading to the channel transition matrix $\mathbf{P}$ to be of size $M \times (M+1)$.
-This extension is also illustrated in Fig. \ref{fig1}.
+Both channel models are illustrated in Fig. \ref{fig1}.